wp-plugins/football-pool/readme.txt

 * New HTML and CSS that works better on mobile devices.
 Choose the new layout in the options ("off" by default for upgrades and "on" for new installs).
 Old layout is deprecated and will be removed in a future version.
 * Changed charts to a 100% width and made them responsive.
 If you want to change the width of the charts to a fixed width, you can do so in your theme css.
 * Added option to custom rankings to exclude them from a recalculation.
+* Added prediction log that logs all prediction changes by users to a table.
-* New bonus question type: multiline text.
+* New bonus question types: multiline text and dropdown.
 * New option: users (not admins) will be redirected to a configurable page after registration (defaults to homepage).
 * New option: joker multiplier can now be changed in the options.
+* new option: (re)set the pages installed by the plugin (e.g. the matches page).
 * New shortcode: display info from a league with [fp-league-info].
 * Changed shortcode: [fp-predictionform] will no longer display a form when the visitor is not logged in.
 * Removed the userselector widget and placed the functionality on the charts page.
 Old selector wasn't working well for mobile devices, where in a lot of themes the widget zones are placed at the bottom of the page.